Location: UCLA Faculty Center (UCLA Campus)

 Our applicants are owners and managers of family-owned or other closely-held businesses in the greater Los Angeles area and select family members (the next generation) as appropriate.
 Companies should have a minimum of $5 Million in topline revenue.
 We find that operating companies gain the most from our programs but service businesses (other than professional service providers) also may apply.

-The program which is valued at $7,000 is offered to you at a discounted rate of $2,950 for the first participant from a firm and $500 for each additional participant from the same firm, which is made possible by the Steinbeck Family and sponsors.
+The program which is valued at $7,000 is offered to you at a discounted rate of $1,500 for each participant from a firm (each firm can have a maximum of 3 participants per seminar), which is made possible by the Steinbeck Family and sponsors.

 Graduates of the seminar will receive a certificate as well as complimentary consultations from our sponsors.